pengSherryYel/Replidec/README.md

 ```

 ## Usage: Download database (-d)

-Database used in Replidec will be download automatically.
+The database used in Replidec will be downloaded automatically.

-Location: will be download at the where Replidec installed
+Location: will be downloaded at the location where Replidec is installed

-If you want to redownload the database, `-d` parameter can be used.
-The older database will be mv to "discarded_db" in the workdir(-w); This dir can be removed manually by user.
+If you want to redownload the database, the `-d` parameter can be used.
+The older database will be moved to "discarded_db" in the workdir(-w); This dir can be removed manually by the user.

 ## Usage: Input (-i) and Propgram (-p)

-**Input file is different base on different program**
+**The input file is different based on different programs**

-Replidec cantain **3** different program:
+Replidec offers **3** different programs:

 1. 'multi_fasta'
 2. 'genome_table'